 Make plans BEFORE you leave.
 Some crew I know literally resigned without any plan in place.
 And they didn’t save any money so left The Middle East with no savings, and couldn’t get a job for months so had to sponge off mum and dad.
 They are now doing some crappy jobs at home and get FOMO when they see their crew friends on Insta still having a great time flying.
 Some even reapplied to become crew again because they regretted their snap decision to leave!
 Don’t be like this.
 Like I said at the beginning, only leave for something better.
 Leave when you have a solid plan that makes you excited!
 Plan your exit and even better if you can start doing your thing before you leave like I did, so the transition won’t feel so big.
 You’ll never regret your decision to leave if it is based on a passion, hobby or dream you want to pursue.
 Trust me.
 Your fear and lack of self-belief is the only thing holding you back.

 Do I miss flying?
 I don’t miss that absolutely exhausted feeling that only crew can relate to – you know the one when you wake up post night flight and feel like you’ve been hit by a bus.
 Sure I miss the social side of it at times – it was like being back at university all living in the same building.
-But I’m glad to be back in the real world, having normal conversations again, with people whose lips aren’t the size of watermelons.
+But I’m glad to be back in the real world again and focusing on other dreams!
+I really wish you all the best, and don’t hesitate to reach out to me if you need help or support.